 We want to help faculty find no- and low-cost alternatives to high-priced course materials.
 But NIU Libraries and the Textbook Task Force also purchase some required textbooks based on faculty recommendations.
-Textbooks purchased through this program will be put on two-hour reserve at the Circulation Desk for student use in the library.
+Print textbooks purchased through this program will be put on two-hour reserve at the Circulation Desk for student use in the library.
+We also purchase ebooks, but only those available with library-licenses which allow for unlimited users.
 Because of limited funds, we may not be able to acquire every textbook requested.
 Please submit your request, using the Textbook Purchase Recommendation Form.

 Criteria for Textbook Purchasing

 Priority is given to high-priced books or materials which will be used in high-enrollment courses or courses with multiple sections.